Once the war ended, what happened? An easy peace treaty meeting in Paris – typical, right? Not so fast …

 You can also spend some time thinking about the legacy of the Great War – The War to End All Wars – World War I.

-Check out War Without End, What Did We Learn? and WWI Casualty and Death Tables from PBS to THINK about the overall impact of the Great War, both globally and in the United States.
-You may also want to check out the description of the Tomb of the Unknown Soldier at Arlington National Cemetery – four or you will lay a wreath there in six weeks.
+Check out Legacy of the War – World War I Centennial; World War I Centenary: 100 Legacies of the Great War; A 100-Year Legacy of World War I – The New York Times; and WWI Casualty and Death Tables from PBS to THINK about the overall impact of the Great War, both globally and in the United States.
+You may also want to check out the description of the Tomb of the Unknown Soldier at Arlington National Cemetery – we will be there in six weeks.